 Ambrosial, divine, crisp, warm, spicy, exquisite, or delicate all adjectives commonly used to describe a fragrance.
-Fragrances, commonly referred as perfumes, are as old as humankind.
-Back in ancient times, human beings noticed that the smoke created by burning specific plants brought about beneficial properties; giving birth at that moment to the origins of perfumery .
+Fragrances, commonly referred to as perfumes, are as old as humankind.
+Back in ancient times, human beings noticed that the smoke created by burning specific plants brought about beneficial properties; giving birth at that moment to the origins of perfumery.
 The word “perfume” comes from the Latin word per fumo meaning by smoke.
 Furthermore, the ancient Egyptians already knew the art of associating different aroma to create complex perfumes as Kyphi, a multipurpose mixture made by many different fragrances including juniper berries, broom flowers, fragrant reed, oak resin, myrrh, cinnamon, and cardamom.
-(If you’d like to read more about the perfumery’s evolution click here to read my previous post)
+(If you’d like to read more about the perfumery’s evolution, featured below)

-Fragrances come in many forms and have many different names but generally the main five categories are as follows:
+Fragrances come in many forms and have many names, but generally the main five categories for the perfumes strength and concentration guide.

 Eau de Parfum: